 [Total charging time (hrs) = the power bank capacity (in mAh) / by charging rate (in mA)].

 So if we use a 10,000 mAh power bank as an example, we would then calculate 10,000mAh divided by 1700mA and find that it will take 5.8 hours to charge the power bank.
+Some efficient portable power banks can charge more quickly, as seen in this hiker’s review.

 An important note when charging your power bank is to make sure that you are using the charger designed for that device.